SUPER SHORT BIO:

-I was born in Chicago and lived there for the first 12 years of my life.
-My family then moved to Connecticut, where I attended Bethel High School and graduated from Crosby High School in Waterbury.
+I was born in Chicago on December 7, 1971 and lived there for the first 12 years of my life.
+My family then moved to Connecticut, where I attended Bethel High School and graduated in 1988 from Crosby High School in Waterbury.
 In 1993, I graduated from UConn with a degree in journalism and English.
 In 2007, I completed my master’s degree in English at CCSU.

 While at UConn, I worked long days at The Daily Campus, the student-run newspaper.
 There, I met some of my best friends and fell in love with journalism.
 After graduating from UConn, I worked as a reporter at The Hartford Courant for a total of five years and as a researcher for The Boston Globe for two years.